Leprechaun Trap Engineering

 The Night Before St. Patrick’s Day

 In the book the kids set traps to try to catch a leprechaun.
 There are five examples that your children can use for inspiration when they decide to take this engineering challenge.
-We were inspired by the “Lucky Leprechaun Slide” from the book.
-Check out the FREE Book Spotlight:
+We were inspired by the “Lucky Leprechaun Slide” from the story.
+Check out the FREE Book Spotlight

 ===> CLICK HERE<===for Guided Discussion Questions

-After the read aloud here is a simple book report to assess students:
+After the read aloud, there is a simple book report to assess students that can be accessed by clicking the image below:

 Alternative Online Books